Vluuks/AndroidPractice/Week3/Content.md

 This will leave us with some things to take care of: we need to be able to instantiate our adapter and we need to define what should be rendered for every entry in our list.
 This is similar to the functionalities of the plain Java adapter class, which also had some representation of a layout (the `enum`) and of course a constructor.

 Like with our plain Java class, the actual iteration is handled behind the scenes.
-In the plain Java example, the `ListContainer` class handled making calls to the adapter's `createRow()` method.
-In Android, the iteration is handled by the list container as well.
+In the plain Java example, the `Printer` class handled making calls to the adapter's `createRow()` method.
+In Android, the iteration is handled by the list printer as well.
 This means that there is no need to iterate over your list inside the adapter class.

 <a name="adding-constructor"></a>